• Skip to primary navigation

 Do you want to know how not to give up?
 Be consistent.

-When writers say that freelancing is a numbers game, we’re not saying send three queries and go relax.
-Those are not the numbers that will get you results, not any more.
-But send queries every single day and twice on Sunday and the results are almost guaranteed.
+When writers say freelancing is a numbers game, we’re not saying send three pitches and go relax.
+Those are not the numbers that will get you results, not anymore.
+But pitch every single day and the results are almost guaranteed.

 2. The only way to do something is to do it